rustunit/rustunit.github.io/content/blog/2024/12-12-rust-feature-debugging/index.md

 │       │   ├── bevy v0.15.0 (*)
 ```

 Here we go.
 Our own crate `bevy_libgdx_atlas` enables the feature `basis-universal` which in turn enables the dependency `basis-universal` which breaks our build on **wasm**.
 That makes it easier to fix.
 Funny enough it was used to enable `bevy_image` while trying to depend on the smallest subset of features of `bevy`.
-This is a known in Bevy 0.15, see [issue #16563](https://github.com/bevyengine/bevy/issues/16563).
+This is a known issue in Bevy 0.15, see [#16563](https://github.com/bevyengine/bevy/issues/16563).
 But there is a cleaner workaround by just enabling the `bevy_image` feature.

 ## Improving ergonomics